-If you are facing performance-related issues like Non-responding programs, freezing, system crashes, sluggishness, etc. , on your Windows PC quite often, then you can try a few of these suggested tips.
-They may help you resolve such issues.
+If you are facing performance-related issues like Non-responding programs, freezing, system crashes, sluggishness, etc., on your Windows PC quite often, then you can try a few of these suggested tips.
+They may help you resolve such issues by tuning-up Windows.

-1] Selective Startup: Most of the time a Startup service may cause issues which affect the performance of the System.
+Most of the time a Startup service may cause issues that affect the performance of the System.
 A Clean Boot can resolve and pinpoint which Service is causing the problem.
 To identify this, we can use the System Configuration Utility to find it.

 Go to Start and under search type in MSCONFIG and hit Enter.